KurtPrimavera/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/92f14c35-61f5-41df-a04a-cad3b2e85b0f"/>
 </p>
 <p>
 Created VMs in Azure for virtual network resources.
-Configured NIC to static where IP addresses are assigned.
-The domain controller is created and set to static.
-Set up Client 1 to join the domain.
-Set Client 1 to join the private IP address of the domain controller.
+Configured NIC to static where IP addresses were assigned in Azure.
+The domain controller was created and set to static in Azure.
+Used Microsoft Remoted Desktop from my host computer (macOS) to set up Client 1 to join the domain in Windows settings, but did not work.
+Set up Client 1 to join the private IP address of the domain controller in Azure DNS settings.
 </p>
 <br />